Hotel · Wild camping · Cabin

 PLEASE NOTE The airport arrival transfer will depart Bergen Airport at 12:15.
 Any flight which arrives by 11:45 will be fine.

-On Day 9, the default transfer will drop you at Bergen airport in time to catch any flight departing at or after 12:00 noon.
-However, if you have booked an evening flight it is also possible to join a later shared group transfer from Voss, arriving at Bergen airport in time for flights departing at or after 19:00.
+On Day 9, the transfer will drop you at Bergen airport in time to catch any flight departing at or after 19:00.
+Please do not book a flight departing before 19:00 if you would like to join the group transfer.

 There are regular flights to Bergen from major airports in the UK and Europe.
 It is possible to get the train from Bergen to Voss (and arrange a pickup from Voss), or fly in to Oslo.
 See the FAQs section for more details.